Goa (2010 film): Filming

-Before starting the filming, a photo shoot of the film was held in the "City studio" in the last week of February 2009, featuring Sneha and Premji.
-The shooting was slated to start on 11 March 2009 but had to be postponed, because of the complaint lodged against actor Jai at the Tamil Film Producers council, who had stated that some of his forthcoming films would flop at the box office.
-Producer Soundarya Rajinikanth is said to have approached the council and requested to lift the ban, explaining the loss due to the ban, after which the ban on Jai was revoked and the filming started.
+Initially, the film was intended to begin production from January 2009 but was postponed.
+Before the production began, a photo shoot was held in the "City studio" in the last week of February 2009, featuring Sneha and Premji.
+The shooting was slated to start on 12 March 2009 but had to be postponed because of a complaint lodged against actor Jai at the Tamil Film Producers Council, who had stated that some of his forthcoming films would flop at the box office.
+Soundarya reportedly approached the council and requested that the ban be lifted, explaining the loss due to the ban, after which the ban was revoked, and the filming started.
+Some filming was held in Theni, and the eponymous location itself.
+Plans to continue filming in Goa were moved to Langkawi, an archipelago under Malaysian sovereignty, because of the monsoon season that had set in heavy rains, affecting the west coastal area of India.
+Prabhu chose Langkawi as it has "very similar locations and looks" to Goa and a good climate.
+In late 2009, two more songs were filmed in Kerala and Goa, with which the film's shooting completed.